gagle/node-bufferedwriter/README.md

 #### Methods ####

-When you call to `open()` a stream a `Writer` instance is returned.
+When you call to `open()` a `Writer` instance is returned.
 This object inherits from `EventEmitter` and wraps a `WriteStream`.
 Only an `error` event is emitted.
 When this ocurrs, the `Writer` is closed automatically, you don't need to close it explicitly (if you try to do so you'll get another error, you cannot close twice).

 - [bw.open(file[, settings])](#open)
 - [Writer#close([callback])](#close)